-Why Ta Hien Street becomes a must-visit place in Hanoi Old Quarter?
-Do you know why locals want to hang out on this narrow and crowded street on weekends?
+Why Ta Hien Street becomes a must-visit place in Hanoi Old Quarter? & needed to be in your Itinerary Do you know why locals want to hang out on this narrow and crowded street on weekends?
 Why people call it “Beer street Hanoi”?

 The answer to your question is so simple!
 Because Ta Hien street is super famous for beer.
 So, grab some beer and explore Hanoi nightlife on burning hot days.
 Nowhere to enjoy the dynamic nightlife of Hanoi and drink “cool beer” better than Ta Hien street.
 Not only for beer lovers and night owls, Beer street Hanoi is a paradise to discover Vietnamese cuisine.
 All the best Hanoi street foods are here!
 If you are a food enthusiast, don’t miss this delicious chance to savor it all!